 rian Houghtaling focuses his practice on residential and commercial property insurance claim disputes.
-From Hurricanes Katrina, Ike, Gustav, Isaac, Sandy, Maria, Harvey and Florence, he has personally handled over 3,000 property claims resulting in more than $100 million in funds for his clients.
+From Hurricanes Katrina, Ike, Gustav, Isaac, Sandy, Maria, Harvey, Florence, Laura and Delta, he has personally handled over 6,000 property claims resulting in more than $125 million in funds for his clients.

 As a native New Orleanian, Mr. Houghtaling and his family were victims of Hurricane Katrina.
 The unjust treatment his family, friends and neighbors received from their insurance companies led Mr. Houghtaling to dedicate his work to helping those affected by unfair insurance practices.
 He handled over 1,000 Hurricane Katrina claims resulting in millions in recovery for his clients.